 August 2016 Update: The show chrome bulbs are still going strong.
 I have recently done significant Lucas Wiring trouble shooting which is detailed on my "1970 BSA Lightning" page.
 In this foray I have replaced my stock alternator with a high output Lucas unit.
 The impact on the lights is significant as they are much brighter than with the stock unit.
 Check out the page for more details.

 Part of the learning process....a scorched LED.
-Resistors will be added to prevent this in the future.
-An update will follow this winter when I make the modification.
+Resistors may be added to prevent this in the future.
+An update will be added following this winter's wiring modifications.

 June 2017 Update: This winter I completely rewired the BSA Lighting.
 Everything in the system was updated and it was switched to negative ground.
-I have approximately four hours on the LED bulb and it has not yet failed.
-Ideas for why the previous bulb failed are that the starting capacitor failure proceeding the LED failure damaged it, or the LED bulbs don't like positive ground battery free systems.
+I have approximately eight hours on the LED bulb and it has not yet failed.
+Ideas for why the previous bulb failed are; the starting capacitor failure proceeding the LED failure damaged the bulb, or the LED bulbs don't like positive ground battery free systems.
 If the new setup fails I will provide an update.
+I have not figured out how to wire a resistor into the system although I am not sure I need one at this point.

 Electrical upgrades can be found at: